Fate/Apocrypha: Masters

+He is the original Master of Berserker of Red and is the older Gum Brother.

 Media

 Light novels

 Fate/Apocrypha is written by Yūichirō Higashide and illustrated by Ototsugu Konoe.
 Fate/Apocrypha was originally introduced as a canceled project for an online game, with various details and character designs by various artists collected in Fate/complete material IV Extra material.
 In November 2011, it was announced as a new project called Fate/Apocrypha, and in early December, Higashide confirmed on Twitter that he is writing Fate/Apocrypha as a light novel.
 On December 15, 2011, in the seventh volume of Type-Moon Ace magazine, it was first published as a short story penned by Higashide as the first chapter.
 Although some story elements were present, the short story itself has no relation to the final version of the story presented in the novels.
 The original planned number of books was four, but Higashide later confirmed that the story was eventually extended to five books.
 The defunct original online game project has since been rebooted as Fate/Grand Order.